-As explained earlier, a user can typically send a list of e-mail addresses to a social network and, in return, she receives a mapping of which of these e-mail addresses have a corresponding account on the site.
-An attacker can abuse this and query for a large number of e-mail addresses on many different social networks As a result, she learns on which social networks the specific address is registered.
+As explained previously, a user can typically send a list of e-mail addresses to a social network and, in return, she receives a mapping of which of these e-mail addresses have a corresponding account on the site.
+An attacker can abuse this and query for a large number of e-mail addresses on many different social networks (see Figure 1a).
+As a result, she learns on which social networks the specific address is registered.

-(a) Querying social networks for registered e-mail addresses on a large scale.

-(b) Crawling every profile found in the first step to collect personal information.
+- (a) Querying social networks for registered email addresses on a large scale. - (b) Crawling every profile found in the first step to collect personal information.

-Figure 1: Automated user profiling based on information collected on social networks.
+Fig. 1: Automated user profiling based on information collected on social networks.

-In the second step, the attacker retrieves the user's profile from the different networks in an automated way.
-From each profile, she extracts the information she is interested in, for example, age, location, job/company, list of friends, education, or any other information that is publicly available.
-This information can then be aggregated and correlated in order to build a very rich user profile.
+In the second step, the attacker retrieves the user's profile from the different networks in an automated way (see Figure 1b).
+From each profile, she extracts the (publicly-accessible) information she is interested in, for example, age, location, job/company, list of friends, education, or any other information that is publicly available.
+This information can then be aggregated and correlated to build a rich user profile.

 Throughout the rest of this paper, we show that the two steps can indeed be automated to a high degree.
 Furthermore, we demonstrate that this attack is possible with only very limited resources.
-In fact, by using a single machine over only few weeks we collected hundreds of thousands of user profiles, and queried for millions of e-mail addresses (i.e., each social network was successfully queried for 10.4 million addresses, adding up to a total of about 82.3 million queries).
+In fact, by using a single machine over a few weeks only, we collected hundreds of thousands of user profiles, and queried for millions of e-mail addresses (i.e., each social network was successfully queried for 10.4 million addresses, adding up to a total of about 82.3 million queries).
 This emphasizes the magnitude and the significance of the attack since a more powerful, sophisticated, and determined attacker could potentially extract even more information (e.g., by using a large botnet).